stsyg/dotfiles/README.md

 # Sergiy's Dotfiles
 A collection of scripts used for OS bootstrap with Dev tools.
-Initial idea and majority of the scripts have been cloned from Jessica Deen [dotfiles](https://github.com/jldeen/dotfiles) repo.
+Initial idea and majority of the scripts have been cloned from Jessica Deen [dotfiles](https://github.com/jldeen/dotfiles) project.

 ### Backstory
 These are mine dotfiles.
 You should modify yours to personalize your system.